We’re delighted that we have re-opened our doors to our wonderful customers.

 - ensuring that staff and volunteers wear personal protective equipment such as masks and gloves

-- quarantining donated goods for at least 72-hours prior to sorting or selling them
+- quarantining donated goods for at least 48-hours prior to sorting or selling them

 - conducting stringent cleaning and disinfecting processes in shops at the end of each day

 We are taking every precaution to ensure that all goods sold in store are as safe as possible.
-This includes a rigorous safety procedure to avoid any possible transmission of the virus, whereby all donated items will be quarantined for at least 72 hours prior to sorting or selling.
-If any donated items are contaminated with the virus when received by us, the virus will not survive the 72-hour quarantine period.
+This includes a rigorous safety procedure to avoid any possible transmission of the virus, whereby all donated items are quarantined for at least 48 hours prior to sorting or selling.
+If any donated items are contaminated with the virus when received by us, the virus will not survive the 48-hour quarantine period.
 This ensures that the virus cannot be transferred via donated items.